leoleowww/Real_Estate_Calculator/README.md

 - Over 2 yrs and less than 5 yrs --> **tax rate = 35%**
 - Over 5 yrs and less than 10 yrs --> **tax rate = 20%**
 - Over 10 yrs --> **tax rate = 10%**

+## Future Updates
+1. Provide more customized calculation. (e.g. Investors may repay more principal other than monthly loan payment; therefore, customised amortization table should be provided.)